decentdao/fractal-core-contracts/README.md

 ## Local Hardhat deployment

-To deploy the base contracts, which includes the DAOFactory, DAO implementation contract, and AccessControl implementation contract, open a terminal and run:
+To deploy the base Fractal contracts open a terminal and run:
 ```shell
 npx hardhat node
 ```
-This will log the addresses the DAOFactory, DAO implementation contract, and AccessControl implementation contracts have been deployed to, which will need to be used in the next step.
+This will deploy the following contracts and log the addresses they were deployed to:
+ - MetaFactory
+ - DAOFactory
+ - TreasuryModuleFactory
+ - TokenFactory
+ - GovernorFactory
+ - DAO Implementation
+ - AccessControl Implementation
+ - Treasury Implementation
+ - Governor Implementation
+ - Timelock Implementation

 A hardhat task has been created for deploying a DAO which accepts all the necessary arguments.
 The DAOFactory address and DAOImplementation address deployed in the previous step should be passed as parameters when using this task.